mmmorris1975/aws-secrets-sync/README.md

 to read or decrypt the stored values.
 An example policy for retrieving the secrets can be found [here](resources/iam_policy_reader.txt), and will require the same modifications as the other policy to be effective.
-One thing to keep in mind is that the dynamodb service does not automatically decrypt the item value, like the rest of the back ends do, so the GetItem call will retrieved the base64 encoded encrypted data, and it will be up to the caller to decrypt the value using the kms:Decrypt operation.
+One thing to keep in mind is that the dynamodb service does not automatically decrypt the item value, like the rest of the back ends do, so the GetItem call will retrieve the base64 encoded encrypted data, and it will be up to the caller to decrypt the value using the kms:Decrypt operation.

 For the pedants out there, yes, the policies could be condensed to a single statement, however the examples clearly